rhagelstrom/FG-Forge-Updater/README.md

 # Forge Updater

 Herein lies a Python module that will (someday) upload builds to the FantasyGrounds Forge automatically.

+> [!CAUTION]
-It currently does not work.
+> It currently does not work.

 ## Getting Started